Admittedly, I haven’t been in the weightlifting game long.

 We trained with a D1 gymnast, who we affectionately nicknamed The Bro.
 He immediately put us on a regular weightlifting schedule.
 I trusted that he knew what he was doing (even if I hated it), but I didn’t want to bulk up.

-“Bro, I’m not tryin to look like a chick version of the Hulk.
+“Bro, I’m not trying to look like a chick version of the Hulk.
 Thank you, no.”

 After we each voiced the bulking concern a few times, The Bro stopped and took us into his office.
 We sat there like kids in detention while he broke it down.